Child Custody matters are likely to be one of the most difficult, stressful and traumatic experiences you will ever go through.

 The court will only make the order you are seeking if it benefits your child and if after having considered all the alternatives, that order is in your child’s best interests.

 Have you recently separated?
-Are you having a disagreement with the other parent about the living arrangements that are in your child’s best interests?
+Do you have a child custody matter you want resolved?
 Contact us today to book a reduced rate consultation to discuss your rights.